Lynn, Massachusetts: 20th century

 Lynn experienced a wave of immigration during the late 1800s and early 1900s.
 During the 30 years between 1885 and 1915, Lynn's immigrant population increased from 9,800 to 29,500, representing nearly one-third of the city's total population.
 Polish and Russian Jews were the largest single group, numbering more than 6,000.
-The first Jewish settlers in Lynn, a group of twenty Hasidic European families, mostly from Russia, formed the Congregation Anshai Sfard, a Hasidic, conservative Jewish synagogue in 1888.
+The first Jewish settlers in Lynn, a group of twenty Hasidic European families, mostly from Russia, formed the Congregation Anshai Sfard, a Hasidic Jewish synagogue in 1888.

 Catholic churches catering to the needs of specific language and ethnic groups also testify to the waves of immigrants.
 St. Jean Baptiste parish, eventually including a grammar school and high school, was founded in 1886, primarily for French-Canadians.
 Holy Family Church conducted services in Italian beginning in 1922, and St. Michael's church also provided church services and a grammar school for the Polish-speaking community, beginning in 1906.
 St. Patrick's church and school was a focus of the Irish-American community in Lynn.
 St. George's Greek Orthodox Church was founded in Lynn in 1905.
 Later in the 20th century, the city became an important center of greater Boston's Latino community.
 Additionally, several thousand Cambodians settled in Lynn between 1975 and 1979 and in the early 1980s.

 At the beginning of the 20th century, Lynn was the world-leader in the production of shoes.
 234 factories produced more than a million pairs of shoes each day, thanks in part to mechanization of the process by an African-American immigrant named Jan Ernst Matzeliger.
 From 1924 until 1974, the Lynn Independent Industrial Shoemaking School operated in the city.
 However, production declined throughout the 20th century, and the last shoe factory closed in 1981.